pdy/FollyScopeGuard/README.md

-# Why?
+# FollyScopeGuard

-Folly's scope guard is usefull, but I don't want to deal with whole library when I only need this one module.
+Extracted scope guard from facebook's folly's repository with minimazed depndencies and simplified building.

 # What is diffrent

 Building is simplified to just 'make'.
-Some headers are merged or removed in order to reduce files number.
+Some headers are merged or removed in order to reduce files dependencies.

-# What I is not changed
+# What stayed the same

 Unit tests.
-Module needs to keep exact same mechanics as in folly library, so I make sure, that unit tests in unchanged form, passes.
+Module keeps exact same mechanics as in folly library.

 # Build